malinine/spring-event/README.md

 # spring-event
-For learning How to use Spring events which is one of functionalities in Spring Framework
+How to use Spring events which is one of the functionalities in Spring Framework

 **prerequisite** <br/>
 + Java 17 <br/>